Greg Feith: Personal

-Feith is married to Kim Christensen, anchor of Channel 9News, Denver, and a former Miss Colorado.
+Feith is married to Kim Christiansen, anchor of Channel 9News, Denver, and a former Miss Colorado.
 They have a son, Tanner.
 Feith had a white dog, named Sky King, taken by a neighbor allegedly demanding a $10,000 ransom for its return.

 The New York Times ran a story highlighting air crash investigators for their telegenic appearances and heroic roles in pursuit of the "noble mission: solving crashes to save lives by preventing future accidents", giving personal attention to Greg Feith, recounting how, during his investigations into the Valujet crash in the Everglades, he was given the nickname "Mud Stud" and profiled in news stories.
-The articles written about him noted his Cadillac with the license plate CRASH1, fan mail from female admirers, and that he was single, with the caveat that he was married.
+The articles written about him noted his Cadillac with the license plate CRASH1, fan mail from female admirers, and that he was single, with the caveat that he was married to his work.

 Feith is a donor to organizations including Shades of Blue, a nonprofit giving underprivileged children the chance to experience flight and AOPA, and develops safety products, among them LapKidz for inflight child seat restraints and drowning accident prevention of children in bathtubs.